sQUlearn/squlearn/README.md

 # sQUlearn 0.2.0

-**_Note:_** This is an early access version!
-Not everything that is described is already working 100%.

 sQUlearn is a novel Python package introducing quantum machine learning (QML) capabilities to traditional machine learning pipelines via a 'high-level / low-level' design approach.
 The software features an array of algorithms including Quantum Support Vector Machines, Regression,